Skip to content

 The route starts to feel more like a real coast-to-coast corridor when the public build can move west in connected state-sized steps instead of jumping from one isolated proof set to another.
 Iowa gives the site a fuller western state.
 Nebraska gives that western state a believable next move.

 The expansion work is still being kept bounded.
-The central KB is used as the canonical upstream source for corridor objects, while the site stays the downstream traveler-facing output.
+Source material is reviewed before it reaches the traveler-facing site, which keeps the public guide clear and easy to manage.
 That helps keep expansion reviewable instead of turning the public site into a loose dump of towns and partial notes.

 Best pages to use first